jaak-s/BayesianDataFusion.jl/docs/index.md

 ```
 result = macau(RD, output = "/home/user/mylatent", output_beta = true)
 ```
-The beta matrices can be read similarly to latent matrix files by using `read_binary_float32`.
+The beta matrices can be read similarly to the latent matrix files as described above, using either `readdlm` for CSV files and `read_binary_float32` for binary files.

 # Efficient storage of sparse matrices
-The package also includes functions for writing and reading binary format for sparse matrix.
+The package also includes functions for writing and reading binary format for **sparse matrix**.
 ```julia
 ## random sparse matrix
 X = sprand(100, 50, 0.1)